Dakhódiapi Wahóȟpi | Dakota Language Nest

 Dakhódiapi Wahóȟpi kiŋ ektá owás’iŋna yahípi kiŋ wašté.
 Dakhóta makhóče ed uŋthípi čha héuŋ iápi kiŋ de takómni uŋhdukínipi kte.
 Wahóȟpi ektá Dakhóta iápi kiŋ de theúŋȟiŋdapi k’a aŋpétu iyóhina uŋkíapi k’a uŋkúŋspepte.
 Wahóȟpi ektá thaŋkád uŋškátapi úŋkhaŋ thimáhed uŋškátapi, úŋkhaŋ zaníya waúŋtapi k’a wóyakapi uŋkúŋspepi k’a dená owás ečháuŋk’uŋpi ičhúŋhaŋ Dakhód uŋkíapte.
 Dakhód iápi kiŋ uŋhdúkinipi awáuŋčhiŋpi.

 When families enroll a child in the Nest, they become part of our language community.
 Parents are asked to commit to our Thiwáhe ed Uŋkúŋspepi Family Education Program, which involves in-person activities once per week, and 3-4 hours of independent language learning activities.
 The language is returned to the children within the walls of the nest, but the goal is for them to have access to it, whenever they are in their home, with their siblings, and with their grandparents.
 Enrollment in the Nest is limited in order to optimize the ratio of adults to children.
-Dakota families and those who are part of the University of MN community are given priority to enroll.
+Dakota families and those who are part of the UMN community are given priority to enroll.
 It is our goal to enroll all families who are committed to language revitalization, regardless of financial resources.
 Please do not hesitate to apply; scholarships are available.

-Waúŋspewičhakhiyapi – Teachers
+Waúŋspewičhakhiyapi | Teachers

 We are thrilled to introduce you to our experienced, knowledgeable, and gifted teaching team!
-In addition to these two dedicated staff members, there may be Student Teachers in classrooms at different times, or they may observe activities from outside the room.
+In addition to these dedicated staff members, there may be Student Teachers in classrooms at different times, or they may observe activities from outside the room.
 Part of the goal of the Dakota Language Nest is to train future early childhood and language immersion teachers.

 Eileen Bass, Assistant Teacher